SEC Issues Staff Accounting Bulletin on Accounting for Obligations to Safeguard Crypto-Assets

 The interpretive guidance in SAB 121 dictates that if an entity

-platform users.”
-In determining the fair value of the crypto-assets held, the
+value of the crypto-assets.”
+In determining the fair value of the crypto-assets,

-described in ASC 805 and IFRS 34 (hereafter referred to as a “safeguarding asset”) and should be measured
+indemnification asset as described in ASC 805 and IFRS 39 (hereafter referred to as a “safeguarding asset”) and should be measured

-safeguarding asset would also factor in any potential loss events.
+also factor in any potential loss events, which would be reflected in the income

 To illustrate how to apply the guidance, SAB 121 adds the following example to